Ataxia at a glance

-Severely affected cats may have toileting accidents, so the caregiver must be diligent in checking bedding for urine or feces and removing promptly.
-Litter trays should be placed in close proximity to your cat, however, in some cases, the caregiver may need to regularly place the cat in the litter tray if he is not mobile enough to make his own way there.
+- Severely affected cats may have toileting accidents, so the caregiver must be diligent in checking bedding for urine or feces and removing promptly.
+Place litter trays close to the cat, however, in some cases it may be necessary to regularly place the cat in the litter tray for cats who are unable to make their own way there.

 Treatment for poisoning will depend on the toxin ingested.
-Common therapies include activated charcoal to absorb some of the poison, stopping the medication if that is the cause, induce vomiting and stomach lavage.
+Common therapies include gastric decontamination (induce vomiting or pump the stomach) and activated charcoal to absorb any remaining toxins.
+If a prescribed medication is the cause, either reduce the dose or find an alternate medication.

 This is only temporary, and your cat will quickly recover.
 Catnip doesn’t cause any harm to your cat and is fine to eat (and enjoy).

-Your veterinarian will assess the extent of the injury.
-Cleaning up the wound may be all that is necessary, more severe injuries may require surgery.
+The veterinarian will assess the extent of the injury.
+Cleaning up the wound and cage rest may be all that is necessary.
+More serious injuries may require surgery.
 If the brain has been damaged, this may or may not recover.

-There is no cure for this condition, however, most kittens born with this condition can live a full and happy (albeit wobbly) life.
+There is no cure for this condition; however, most kittens born with this condition can live a full and happy (albeit shaky) life.

-Treatment and outcome depend on the severity of the injury.
+Treatment and outcome depend on the severity of the injury but may include cage rest or surgery.

-Treating the underlying cause as well as managing symptoms such as administration of Vitamin D and calcium gluconate.
+Treat the underlying cause as well as manage symptoms such as administration of Vitamin D and calcium gluconate.

 Drugs to control symptoms, corticosteroids to reduce inflammation, but unfortunately, in severe cases, euthanasia is the only option.